 Self-control is not going to happen overnight.
 It takes time and practice, but it starts with the willingness and clarity of intention to start and stay committed.
 And asking for help and guidance won’t make you any less worthy as a human being.

 The most important thing to do is to get started.
-Open your Bible in prayerful study, and be open to the Holy Spirit’s guidance as you begin your growth toward self-control.
+Open your Bible in prayerful study, and allow the Holy Spirit to guide you as you begin your growth toward self-control.

 Here are some tips to help you begin.